 The eCommerce Model and the Agile Approach

 Just as there are projects that dictate you use a Waterfall approach to managing them, such as building a bridge or a high rise, where the design parameters have to be nailed down early on in the project, there are also projects and tasks that mandate you use a more flexible approach, such as Agile or a hybrid thereof.
 That said, the most important thing to consider is always planning, goal setting, and what success means in tangible and measurable ways.
-The latter refers to your key performance indicators (KPIs,) which are critical to achieving success.
+The latter refers to your key performance indicators (KPIs) critical to achieving success.

 Even if you use traditional waterfall to plan out how your business develops in the next 5 to 10 years, Agile and Scrum are the ideal approach to eCommerce for the simple fact that commerce, in and of itself, is a rapidly changing set of activities that need to be managed with utmost flexibility and speed, which is something that an agile framework like Scrum provides, such as:

 - The ability to handle changing priorities: in a Scrum environment, the team, including the client, can provide spot input and feedback that can be addressed quickly and effectively.
 Whether it is a matter of branding, a product presentation, or a target audience, changes can be defined, tested, and addressed swiftly to ensure that they meet or exceed the product or service KPIs.

 - Allows for better alignment of your organization’s governance and IT: having a product owner, typically a business representative, provides constant insight and feedback on whether the work is adhering to organizational goals.
-This approach reduces any misconceptions and re-do work at the end of the project since the organization’s business goals are addressed in the product or service being marketed.
+In addition, this approach reduces any misconceptions and re-do work at the end of the project since the organization’s business goals are addressed in the product or service being marketed.